Napari plugin#

 Note

 If you are having trouble loading your data into napari, first check the napari hub to see if there’s a plugin to help.
-If that fails, go ahead and ask the nice people at the image.sc forum to see if anybody can help.
+If that fails, go ahead and ask the nice people on the image.sc forum to see if anybody can help.

 Starting the plugin#

-at the top of the main napari window, and then click brainreg-register: Atlas registration
+Click Plugins at the top of the main napari window, and then click brainreg-register: Atlas registration.
+A new docked widget will appear in your napari window.

 Setting up registration#